 First of all, let me, for the record, make something clear.
 As many of you know, I wrote a book called Child of God…

-…that was very well-received and has also been optioned for film by hip-hop star, Kanye West.
+…that was very well-received and optioned for film by hip-hop artist, Kanye West (update: he no longer has the option).
 The storyline, which spans several generations, includes everything from prostitution, heroin addiction, Shakespeare’s Hamlet, rape, violent drug lords, homosexuality, the Vietnam War, murder, voodoo, rural Tennessee, and 60’s era Detroit.

 One of the most predominant themes, however, is incest.
 Because that was a part of the storyline, many people have wondered whether the incest aspect was autobiographical.
 The answer is NO. I read lots of Greek literature and mythology as a child, and anyone who’s ever read the Greeks knows that their stories are rife with incest.
 I wanted to write something that was a nod to those stories and my favorite writers (Shakespeare, Toni Morrison, Zora Neale Hurston, the Russians, and the Greeks).
 Apparently, however, incest occurs a lot more than I imagined, because since the publication of the book, several people have thanked me for telling “their story”.